Air Raid Sirens Sound In Multiple Regions Of Ukraine - Authorities - UrduPoint

 Air Raid Sirens Sound In Multiple Regions Of Ukraine - Authorities

-MOSCOW (UrduPoint News / Sputnik - 01st May, 2023) Air raid alerts went off in at least six regions of Ukraine overnight, according to air raid data from the country's Ministry of Digital Transformation.
+MOSCOW (UrduPoint News / Sputnik - 08th May, 2023) Air raid warnings were in effect in several regions of Ukraine late on Sunday night, including the capital Kiev, according to air raid data from the country's Ministry of Digital Transformation.

 Precision strikes against Ukrainian infrastructure have been carried out by Russia since October 10 (two days after the terrorist attack on the Crimean Bridge).